flybywiresim/docs/docs/start/reported-issues.md

         - Use our EFB which has built in pushback controls or another addon.

 * Custom autopilot unexplained disconnection.
     - There seems to be a speed decay issue in certain situations during turns and CONF2.
+It can also happen when approaching the level off altitude after open descent.
 Does not occur in level flight.
     - *Currently under investigation.*

 * Autopilot, FADEC, electrical system unwanted behavior